DarrenJCoxon/macbot/README.md

-Okay, let's update the README to reflect the final tech stack, including the PDF/Word parsing libraries and the switch to OpenRouter for the LLM.

-Here is the updated README.md:

 # Macbot: AI Shakespeare Companion 🎭📚

 Macbot is an AI-powered chatbot designed to help students explore and understand Shakespeare's tragedy, Macbeth.
 Leveraging advanced AI technologies, Macbot provides insightful analysis, contextual understanding, and interactive learning.